CODE Docker image

 You should get the OK string, if everything is in order.
 Otherwise, you can check the log with:

-docker logs romantic_meninsky
+docker logs collabora

 Misc